marbl/MashMap/README.md

 * Identity threshold (--perc_identity, --pi) : By default, its set to 85, implying read mappings with 85% identity should be reported.
 It can be set to 80% to account for more noisy read datasets.

-* Minimum alignment length (-m, --minAlignLen) :  Default is 10,000 bp.
-This is set to 10K by default.
+* Minimum segment length (-m, --segLength) :  Default is 5,000 bp.
 Reads below this length are ignored.

-* Protein sequences (-a, --protein) : Use this parameter when mapping protein sequences.
-MashMap adjusts alphabet and k-mer size accordingly.
+Mashmap provides guarantees on reporting local alignments twice the segment length.

 ## Release